survivejs/webpack-book/manuscript/loading_assets/04_loading_images.md

 [svg-sprite-loader](https://www.npmjs.com/package/svg-sprite-loader) is able to merge separate SVG files into a single sprite making it potentially more effective to load as you avoid request overhead.
 It supports raster images (*.jpg*, *.png*) as well.

+T> You can still use *url-loader* and the aforementioned tips with SVGs too.

 ## Compressing Images

 In case you want to compress your images, use [image-webpack-loader](https://www.npmjs.com/package/image-webpack-loader) or [svgo-loader](https://github.com/pozadi/svgo-loader) (SVG specific).
 This type of loader should be applied first to the data so remember to place it as the last within `use` listing.